Summer is here and sun to be enjoyed! Summer days are ideal for cats who love to laze about in the heat.

 If the temperature rises

-If we are lucky enough to see some higher temperatures over the coming weeks, there are some great tips here for keeping your cat cool and safe.
+If we’re lucky enough to see some higher temperatures over the coming weeks, we’ve got some great tips for keeping your cat cool and safe.